-Promax is in the business of providing solutions such as prototype designs, machining, precision engineering and machining for components such as molds, jigs and fixtures, mechanical sub-assemblies, design and fabrication of special purpose machines and reverse engineering for the telecommunication and ordnance industries.
+Promax Group is in the business of providing solutions such as prototype designs, machining, precision engineering and machining for components such as molds, jigs and fixtures, mechanical sub-assemblies, design and fabrication of special purpose machines and reverse engineering for the telecommunication and ordnance industries.
+Promax has recently added to its portfolio, the manufacturing of mechanical parts for conventional and electric cars.